gmccreight/facture/Readme.rst

 Overview
 --------

-Facture is FAC-tories that generate partition-isolated fix-TURE data for scenarios.
+Facture is FAC-tories that generate partition-isolated fix-TURE data, ideal for elaborating scenarios.

 ------------
 Installation